What Is An RHC & Why Are They So Important?

 - Some vaccine costs,

-- the technical part of diagnostic test costs.
+- lab costs, and the technical part of diagnostic test costs.

 It is important to note that it may not be beneficial for all clinics to obtain RHC status as it depends on the clinic’s payor mix.
 Evaluating the financial feasibility of RHC status is critical in determining if your clinic should proceed with RHC certification.